hernanmd/BioSmalltalk/repository/BioSupport.package/BioSample.class/README.md

-Represents an unique sample within a population.
+Represents an unique biological (in contrast to chemical) sample within a population.

     Instance Variables
 	formatters:		<Object>